findingcorey1/Obsidian/ASIA 1125/Discussions/Discussion 7.md

 What picture of Confucius as a teacher and learner emerges from the text?
-- In the book, they paint Confucious as a
+- In the book, they paint Confucius as a one who was willing to learn and one who wants to spend the rest of life doing.
+It can be said in Book 2,